 How has it been doing a sort of “Socio-Economic” evangelism for people?

 I would say, so far so good.
 The feedback has been quite motivating, and people welcome the idea with enthusiasm.
-I think its because people enjoy learning on the opportunities they have as citizens and the endless possibilities of influence they have available to make necessary demands for their own needs and success as a community
+I think it is because people enjoy learning about the opportunities they have as citizens and the endless possibilities of influence they have available to make necessary demands for their own needs and success as a community

 What are the challenges to your work?
 How have you overcome some and what are the most prominent ones?

 Our challenges are not any more different than problems faced by organisations making efforts to be solutions to our existing issues within the Nigerian system.
 There are challenges of limited accessibility to remote communities and the struggle of acceptance of presented programs by the locals in small communities.